 CURRENCY -- The U.S. Dollar and the Brazilian Real fluctuate significantly, so we won’t list approximate exchange rates.
 Brazilian hotels and most shops readily accept credit cards, so there's usually no need to exchange money.
 If you do wish to exchange money, we recommend you do so in the U.S. -- you'll get a much better exchange rate.
 Hotels are notorious for having exorbitant exchange rates.

-GUIDES -- The guides in all our operations are hard working individuals who aim to please.
+GUIDES -- The guides in all our operations are hard working, highly competent individuals who aim to please.
 Anglers are usually impressed by the lengths to which they will go to help fishermen enjoy their trip.
 Don't be surprised to see your guide slip into the water to untangle a fish hung up in structure.
 They do not speak conversational English very well, but they are quite proficient at fishing English.
 They will be able to help you select the right lures/flies and also show you how to fish each species in the correct manner.
 The single best piece of fishing advice you will ever receive about peacock bass and the Amazon is - Follow your guide’s advice.
 They are experienced and know the fish and fishery extremely well.

 GRATUITIES -- Gratuities are discretionary and are not included.
 Just as with restaurant staff in the U.S., Brazilian employees receive a steady salary, however, tipping is also an important adjunct to the staff’s income.
 Remember that a guide's tip is based upon performance and is by no means obligatory -- knowledge, enthusiasm and commitment, should be rewarded accordingly (at the same time, although this will simply not happen with our guides, apathy and laziness should be reflected by a low tip).
 Elsewhere, the customary tip in restaurants and hotels is 10%, but most of the time this is automatically added to your bill.

-WEATHER -- Tropical temperatures prevail in the Amazon with mid-day temperature ranging as high as 85 -100 F. Generally, there is little wind and an intense sun throughout the day, so please be mindful of dehydration and overexposure to the sun.
+WEATHER -- Tropical temperatures prevail in the Amazon with mid-day temperature ranging as high as 85 -100 F. Generally, there is little wind and an intense sun throughout the day, so please be mindful of overexposure to the sun.
 At night, the temperature slowly drops to 70-75 F. Although you will be fishing during the dry season, there are occasional rain storms (you’re in the middle of the world’s largest rain forest after all), so please bring along a lightweight, packable rain suit (pants included) to avoid a cold and uncomfortable boat ride.